 Your doctor may also suggest changes to your diet and activities if your hernia isn’t severe or dangerous.
 Medication can also sometimes relieve your symptoms.

 If your symptoms don’t improve, your provider may discuss surgical options.
 Advances in technology offer procedures with smaller incisions and shorter recovery.
-Babies with congenital diaphragmatic hernia may also need surgery soon after birth.
+Babies with a congenital diaphragmatic hernia may also need surgery soon after birth.
 Your provider will work closely with you to discuss the treatment approach that’s right for you or your child.

 How Can I Avoid Getting a Hernia?